bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- Breezy and Mostly Clear
+- Windy and Overcast
 - 49% humidity
 - 20 mph wind
-- 31% cloud cover
+- 91% cloud cover
 - 44 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 1.79 inches of rain expected in the next 48 hours